 11. Designed to Give Business Model

-Each LLC partner at Prodigium Pictures is committed to providing a minimum of 2 hours of pro-bono work per week, which amounts to 5% of our total business hours each year.
+Each LLC partner and every employee at Prodigium Pictures is committed to providing a minimum of 2 hours of pro-bono work per week, which amounts to 5% of our total business hours each year.
 In our pro-bono work, we serve organizations, especially nonprofits, by providing our expertise to help them strengthen their corporate storytelling (Impact Story Lab).
 We also create educational resources to share our insights (from our combined 20+ years of experience in the media industry) on creating social impact entertainment (ex. the Launch Video Impact Guide, our Insights articles, the CSR Video Guide we are currently working on, and our co-founder Tobias Deml’s work for Open Source Medical Supply).